AdediranTaiwo/Power-BI-project/README.md

 - The least amount of sales comes from the West 🥏

 Reccomendation
-We could suggest that a high level of awareness be carried out at the southen part of the country in order to increase the customer rate also a survey should be carried out at the western part of the country to know which product they prefered most and the company will focus more in those products.
+We could suggest that a high level of awareness be carried out at the Western part of the country in order to increase the customer rate, also a survey should be carried out at the western part of the country to know which product they prefered most and the company will focus more on those products.

 #THANK YOU 👍.